i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/modules/configuration/authentication/other.md

 ## x509 certificate

-The **Email attribute for x509 authentication** tells i-Vertix ITAM to look at the value of this attribute in the SSL_CLIENT_S_DN HTTP request variable passed by the authentication system.
+The **Email attribute for x509 authentication** tells i-Vertix ITAM to look at the value of this attribute in the `SSL\_CLIENT\_S\_DN` HTTP request variable passed by the authentication system.

-It is possible to restrict the accepted values for the O, OR, and CN fields of the client certificate.
+It is possible to restrict the accepted values for the `O`, `OR`, and `CN` fields of the client certificate.
 In order to specify multiple values for each field, you may separate each value with the *\$* symbol.

 ## Other automatic authentications